How to Repurpose Leftover Ingredients to Save Money

 There are several other veggies that you can grow from scraps, such as lettuce, ginger, celery, potatoes, onions, and garlic.

-Instead of wasting the remainder of the product, simply buy your tomato paste in a re-closeable screw topped tube.
+Instead of wasting the remainder of the product, simply buy your tomato paste in a re-closeable screw-topped tube.
 This smaller package size not only takes up less space, but also can be used in smaller quantities over time, and lasts much longer than the single can type buying style.
-Simply by adjusting your packaging size, reduces waste and saves money over time!
+Simply adjusting your packaging size, reduces waste and saves money over time!

-If you have leftover scraps such as carrot tops, celery tops, celeriac peels, mushroom stems, onion skins, etc..
+If you have leftover scraps such as carrot tops, celery tops, celeriac peels, mushroom stems, onion skins, etc...
 Don't throw them away!
-Simply place those inedible scraps into a zip top freezer bag and store in your freezer.
-When it's time to make stock, simply tie these up in cheesecloth, and place them into your stock pot to extract maximum flavor from them.
-When they have given up all of their delicious flavors, you can toss these scraps into your compost bin to create natural fertilizer for your garden to grow those new veggies from scraps!
+Simply place those inedible scraps into a zip top freezer bag and store them in your freezer.
+When it's time to make stock, simply tie these up in cheesecloth, and place them into your stockpot to extract maximum flavor from them.
+When they have given up all of their delicious flavors, you can toss these scraps into your compost bin to create a natural fertilizer for your garden to grow those new veggies from scraps!

 Which one of these techniques are you going to implement at your home to reduce your food waste, how much money will it save your family this year?

 Check out our other recipes, tips & tricks for Easy, Effortless Entertaining from AWG Private Chefs!

 - How to Thaw, Prepare, Cook, and Carve the Perfect Turkey That's NEVER Dry!